ngneat/edit-in-place/README.md

 | cancelEvent            | `string`                  | The MouseEvent type used to trigger the @Output() cancel     | `click`                                                              |

-## Multiple forms
+## Multiple Forms Usage

-**Edit-in-place** also supports to switch between modes for multiple components at once.
+edit-in-place also supports switching between modes for multiple components at once.

-Add the *editable-group* directive on a parent html tag of your *editable* components :
+Add the `editableGroup` directive on a parent html tag of your `editable` components:

 ```html
 <section editableGroup>